BTEC Level 3 National Extended Diploma in Health & Social Care (Health Studies)

 What will I learn?

-One of the great strengths of the Extended Diploma is the integration of theory and practice as you have the opportunity to apply what you have learnt at college to your work placements.
+One of the great benefits of the Extended Diploma is the integration of theory and practice as you have the opportunity to apply what you have learnt at college to your work placements.
 The course aims to give you a varied learning experience and will be a combination of a student centred approach to learning, involving research for assignments, visits, guest speakers, lectures, group work and discussions.

 Year 1 - Units